KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/initial-dex-offering.md

 ##### Easy method, be Featured on AtomicDEX

 - The entrepreneur can contact the Komodo team at `partners@komodoplatform.com` and discuss their requirements.
-- The Komodo team can add a new tab on the subsequent release of AtomicDEX that features the new coin and has all the features needed to conduct an IDO.
+- The Komodo team can add a new tab to the subsequent release of AtomicDEX that features the new coin and has all the features needed to conduct an IDO.
 - The Komodo team can also launch the necessary infrastructure needed to enable a coin to have lite wallets and be enabled in AtomicDEX.
 - The entrepreneur and the purchasers can both use this software and an IDO can be conducted through it.